Today we’re talking about how to identify the best fiddle leaf fig plant when you’re at the local garden center or home improvement store.

-At first, I was delighted by what I saw: minimal, if any, curled, dry, or brown spotted leaves, a ridiculously robust, thick trunk.
+At first, I was delighted by what I saw: minimal, if any, curled, dry, or brown spotted leaves, and a ridiculously robust, thick trunk.

 A few of what looked like fruit flies emerged with the tree.
 So that means fungus gnats.
 I unwrapped the plant and began inspecting from the roots up.

-I know from experience that white fly larvae occupy the top two inches of soil.
+I know from experience that white fly larvae occupy the top 2 inches of soil.
 But they’re microscopic, so if there is a problem, I knew I would only be seeing the adult fungus gnats.
 And saw them I did.

 As I move upward in my strategic inspection, I notice the roots sticking out of the top of this soil.

-With other house plants, this is an indication of the need to re-pot.
+With other houseplants, this is an indication of the need to repot.
 But our ficus lyrata, however, just rolls this way naturally.
 So you don’t need to worry about exposed top roots on this particular plant.

 Next, again, I observe a thick, strong trunk.
 Excellent.
-Now, you may be wondering why this trunk is naked while the last plant I unboxed look like a bush.
+Now, you may be wondering why this trunk is naked while the last plant I unboxed looked like a bush.
 This one is more of a tree shape.